 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency or to establish a causal relationship to drug exposure.

-There are no empirical data on avoiding drug interactions between Renagel® and most concomitant oral drugs.
+There are no empirical data on avoiding drug interactions between Renagel and most concomitant oral drugs.
 For oral medication where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy (e.g., cyclosporine, tacrolimus, levothyroxine), consider separation of the timing of the administration of the two drugs [see Clinical Pharmacology (12.3)].
 The duration of separation depends upon the absorption characteristics of the medication concomitantly administered, such as the time to reach peak systemic levels and whether the drug is an immediate-release or an extended-release product.
-Where possible consider monitoring clinical responses and/or blood levels of concomitant drugs that have a narrow therapeutic range.
+Where possible monitor clinical responses or blood levels of concomitant drugs that have a narrow therapeutic range.

 |Oral drugs for which sevelamer did not alter the pharmacokinetics when administered concomitantly|

 |Oral drugs that have demonstrated interaction with sevelamer and are to be dosed separately from Renagel|

 |Ciprofloxacin||Take at least 2 hours before or 6 hours after sevelamer|

 |Mycophenolate mofetil||Take at least 2 hours before sevelamer|